 Additionally, I don’t proofread the same day that I write an SEO blog (and no, Grammarly is not a substitute for proofreading).
 The reason for putting a day between writing and proofreading is simple.
 I can remember what I think I wrote when I proofread the same day, which means I’m not evaluating the words on the page with as much scrutiny as I should.

 5. Choose a target keyword for your SEO blog for your small business

-Choose one target keyword.
-You could have another secondary and even tertiary keyword that you’re targeting as well but stop there.
-And remember which keyword is your primary because that’s the one that should really shine.
+However, you should still choose one target keyword.
+You could have many other secondary or tertiary keywords from there.
+Just be sure to remember which keyword is your primary because that’s the one that should really shine.

 Here are the key locations you want your target keyword to appear on the page:

 - Page title (blog headline)

 6. Post your blogs to social media and distribute via email

 You put a ton of work into your content.
 Now’s the time to let it shine.
 Share it in every way that you can.

 Post it to your social media, distribute it via email and share it with your contacts who you think could benefit from it.

 And don’t forget to repost it again later.
 You should have a schedule for how often you bring back your old content into your social media mix and even as an honorable mention in your email marketing.
 For example, this blog post is rather timeless.
 As I earn new followers and build out my email list, there’s no reason not to include this post again later on.